Official Airline of Creating Change

 YouthLink Institute: Moving It To The Next Level

-The Institute, sponsored by CenterLink: The Community of LGBT Centers, is a youth-led program, designed to look at the major issues facing LGBT youth across the country and how those issues are being addressed.
-Panelists from LGBT youth centers will share their experiences, programs and ideas with attendees, as well as lead interactive group discussions about local, regional and nationwide advocacy and policy issues.
-This program is designed to tap into the experiences, needs and skills of young people working in and with LGBT community centers.
-The final portion of the Institute will bring together participants of the YouthLink Institute and the Working WITH Youth Institute to share what has been learned during their respective programs and to work together to identify how best to respond to the needs of LGBT youth.
+This Institute, sponsored by CenterLink: The Community of LGBT Centers, is a youth-led, adult supported session designed to take a critical look at the major issues facing LGBTQ youth across the country and how those issues are being addressed in the movement.
+This interactive workshop will feature LGBTQ youth centers and supporters who will share their personal experiences, programs and ideas with attendees, as well as lead interactive group discussions and break-out sessions about oppression, identity, raising awareness on local, regional and nationwide advocacy and policy issues.
+This program is designed to tap into the experiences, needs and skill sets of young people working in and with LGBTQ community centers, with an intersectional focus on youth empowerment, and working toward systematic change.
+Follow the discussion at #YLCC15.

 Working WITH Youth: A youth-centered approach to integrating the needs, experience and the expertise of queer and trans young people in movement work

-This advanced day long learning Institute is aimed at training adults who want to increase their individual and/or organizational capacity to effectively mobilize, engage and collaborate with queer and trans young people.
+This advanced Day Long learning Institute is aimed at training adults who want to increase their individual and/or organizational capacity to effectively mobilize, engage and collaborate with queer and trans young people.
 We will highlight research and explore initiatives related to LGBTQ youth leadership development, introduce tools to assess organizational readiness for - and consider approaches to - increasing individual, organizational and system-wide capacity to do long term movement work that includes queer and trans young people.
-The final portion of the Institute will bring together participants of the YouthLink Institute and the Working WITH Youth Institute to share what has been learned during their respective programs and to work together to identify how best to respond to the needs of LGBT youth.

-The Ww/Y Institute is organized and presented by Daunasia Yancey and Jessica Flaherty, staff members of The Boston Alliance of GLBT Youth (BAGLY), a youth-led, adult supported organization.
+The Working WITH Youth Institute is organized and presented by Daunasia Yancey and Jessica Flaherty, staff members of BAGLY: The Boston Alliance of GLBT Youth (BAGLY), a youth-led, adult supported organization.

 Sexual Rights Are Human Rights — Let's Claim Them!